 Kerala Beef fry or Beef Ularthiyathu, cooked in Nadan style is a unique and delicious signature dish of the Christian community in general.
 This is a delicious and a favorite dish in the South Indian state of Kerala.
 You can spot the dry beef fry dish during Kerala festive gatherings and occasions.
 The dish is relished as a snack when good old friends arrive.
 Usually the dish is enjoyed and served as side for main course dishes like appams, porotta and dosas.
 You can adjust the flavor making it fiery hot or mild as per requirement.
 Street vendors in Kerala sell Parotta with Beef Fry which is a hot Thattukada dish both among young as well as old alike.
 In thattukadas, the dish is served with both dosa and lacey appams too.
 We have included the spicy favorite dish for quick reference.

-Cubed beef pieces are pressure cooked in a spicy masala and later fried or roasted with onion pieces and curry leaves.
+Cubed beef pieces are pressure cooked in a spicy masala mixture and later fried or slow roasted with seasonings, onion pieces and curry leaves.
 Our Kerala Beef fry recipe is well detailed in short simple sentences keeping new comers in mind.
-The beef Ularthiyathu tastes better based on the beef cut, if the beef meat has fat then the beef fry tastes nice, if the meat is lean then there wont be much taste to the dish.
-The fat in the beef enhances the taste of the dry beef fry, also it reduces the use of less oil to make the beef Ularthiyathu.
-Try to use freshly ground garam masala, chilly powder and coriander powder.
-Also slow cooking the beef will bring a great taste to the dish rather than using the pressure cooker, but if the beef is not a tender cut then it will take a long to cook.
-Please make sure to cook the beef fry in low heat to get a nice black color.
+The beef Ularthiyathu tastes better based on the beef cut.
+If the beef meat has fat, then the beef fry tastes nice, if the meat is lean then there won’t be much taste and flavor for the dish.
+The fat in the beef pieces enhance the taste of the dry beef fry, also it reduces the usage of oil to make the beef Ularthiyathu.
+The fat in the beef browns and roasts the beef pieces allowing the spicy masala flavor to sink deep into the beef pieces making the beef crunchy and delicious.